Connecting with Code

 Advanced / Experienced / Older Camp

-Introduction to Python Coding
+Introduction to Tinkercad Coding

-Register for On-Campus Python 1pm-4pm Face-to-Face
+Register for On-Campus Tinkercad 1pm-4pm

 Click the button above, then select Summer Program, then choose Connecting with Code,...
 View category to find the registration form.